kavi-234/Kaveesha/README.md

-# Hi there! 👋 I'm Kaveesha Prabuddhi
+# Hi! 👋 I'm Kaveesha Prabuddhi

 ## 🚀 About Me
 I'm an **IT & Management Undergraduate** passionate about technology and innovation.
 Currently exploring the exciting world of **full-stack development** and always open to collaboration on interesting projects.
 I love turning ideas into reality through code and continuously learning new technologies.